mpanighetti/dnd5e-magic-items/wondrous-items/wraps-of-angelo.md

 _**Psionic Entanglement.**_ The _Wraps of Angelo_ cannot be moved more than 10 feet apart from each other and are considered to be a single magic item.

 _**Shared Discipline.**_ The _Wraps of Angelo_ grant you a portion of Angelo's power and mental discipline.
 The wraps have 5 charges that can be spent on some of the wrap's properties.
-These charges can also be used as Discipline Points, and you can spend and combine them with any Discipline Points you already have from another source.
-The wraps regain 1d6 charges at dawn, but you can also use your Discipline Points in place of charges.
+These charges can also be used as Focus Points, and you can spend and combine them with any Focus Points you already have from another source.
+The wraps regain 1d6 charges at dawn, but you can also use your Focus Points in place of charges.

 _**Infused Strikes.**_ You can enhance your attacks with psionic energy.
 Each time you hit a creature with an Unarmed Strike, you Grapple a creature, or a creature fails a check to escape your Grapple, you can choose to expend up to 3 charges and roll that number of Martial Arts dice.
 You deal psychic damage to the target of your Grapple or attack equal to the number rolled.